Sea to Summit X Set 32 Review

-The price is set high on this one.
-Retailing for $130, this is one of the most expensive sets tested.
+This is one of the most expensive sets tested.
 We do have some worry surrounding durability, and if not used properly, this product could be rendered useless.
-That said, if you're willing to shell out a few extra bucks for something that is ultra packable, you might find the extra weight worth it.
+That said, if you're willing to shell out a few extra bucks for something that is ultra-packable, you might find the extra weight worth it.

 The Sea to Summit X Set 32 stands out for its collapsible pot, pan, and kettle that is super packable.
 It is best for those seeking a full camping set that will yield a little extra space in your pack.
 While the pot and pan offer decent cooking performance, this is a set that requires extra vigilance and care.
 The durability of the set is wonderful, but you must ensure that you use all pieces correctly.
 Overall, this is a favorite for its packable size and unique architecture.